PubInv/unscrew-propeller/README.md

 wooden shaft.

-A [video of the experiment](https://youtube.com/shorts/lgh7gO7JHxQ) is avaible at our channel on YouTube.
+A [short video of the experiment](https://youtube.com/shorts/lgh7gO7JHxQ) is avaible at our channel on YouTube.

 ![Screen Shot 2023-01-29 at 5 56 25 PM](https://user-images.githubusercontent.com/5296671/215363424-7c9254d9-e2df-47a0-98e2-966799cd4397.png)

+A [longer more complete video](https://www.youtube.com/watch?v=HbwR0hAUKOM&t=28s) may inform the interested.

 # Possibility of use as a Turbine